Pascal-So/peg-solitaire/report/paper.typ

 The algorithm described so far will, assuming that the bloom filter is not too small, terminate rather quickly in the average case.
 There are however starting positions where the search gets stuck in a cluster of adjacent false positives.
 In those cases, the algorithm has to explore all of them before being able to conclude that they are in fact false positives.

-// todo: add some reference to the experiments section here for clusters and for "quickly in the average case"

 This is especially relevant if we want to provide a user interface where the player can interactively edit a starting position by adding and removing individual pegs, just like they might do on a real board.
 We want to show the user